Yueran-Yu/TS-shopping-cart-demo/README.md

 - localStorage
 - Add item with certain color selected, the type of item in the cart is different from the product type
 - imitate and implement Sephora's color selection function (seems the tricky logic for me)
+- useMemo to store the initial value of CartItem, the only changed value is product color